hilalb-sahin/puzzleSolver-cpp/README.md

 ## Puzzle Syntax Explanation

-- Minus integers represent black cells with that integer.
+- Negative integers represent black cells with that integer.
 - Asterisk (*) denotes an empty cell, recorded as 99 during solving.
 - Zero (0) represents a black cell with no effect.
 - Compartments are formed by numbers between black cells and 0’s.